mokkabonna/json-schema-merge-allof/README.md

 ### multipleOf

 multipleOf is solved in the same way as pattern.
-I have not yet discovered an way to detect the absolute minimum common new value multipleOf would consist of that are compatible with all the original ones.
+I have not yet discovered a way to detect the absolute minimum common new value multipleOf would consist of that are compatible with all the original ones.

 ## Options
 **resolvers** Object